About Regeneration

 Share information with others.
 One of the most important things you can do to protect mangroves is to share how valuable they are.

 If you eat shrimp, do so sustainably.
 Mangrove forests are often destroyed to create shrimp farm ponds, which means farmed shrimp have one of the largest carbon footprints of any food.
 In just a few years, most shrimp ponds become unproductive and are abandoned, leaving barren areas.
-Shrimp aquaculture can displace indigenous fisheries, and deforestation exposes local communities to floods while reducing habitat for wild shrimp.
+Shrimp aquaculture can displace Indigenous fisheries, and deforestation exposes local communities to floods while reducing habitat for wild shrimp (see Aquaculture Nexus).

 • Look for sustainable wild-caught shrimp or mangrove-safe farmed shrimp that either come from areas without mangroves or are farmed in ways that can coexist with mangroves.
 The Monterey Bay Aquarium’s Seafood Watch can help you choose environmentally and socially responsible shrimp.